 Additional University policies are available for student reference on the School's website.
-These policies include the Policy on Freedom of Expression, the Equal Opportunity Statement, the Sexual Harassment Policy, and the Yale University AIDS Policy.
+These policies include the Policy on Freedom of Expression (see also Community Standards and Freedom of Expression under YSPH Committee on Academic and Professional Integrity in the chapter Academic Policies), the Equal Opportunity Statement (see also Equal Opportunity/Title IX in the chapter Yale University Policy Statements), the Sexual Harassment Policy, and the Yale University AIDS Policy.